-In this article you will find an explanation on how to change a contract as well as end a contract.
-A contractual change occurs: an employee works less hours, gets a different schedule or employment, or stops working for the company.
+In this article, you will find an explanation on how to change or end a contract.
+A contractual change occurs: an employee works less hours, gets a different schedule or employment, or stops working for the company entirely.
 These situations bring forth changes which have to be entered into the system.
-Very often, this influences the leave balance.
+Most of the time, this influences the leave balance.

-With a new contract rule you create a timeline for employees which preservers history and keeps the balance accurate.
+When you use new contract rules, you create a timeline for employees which preserves history and keeps the balance accurate.

 Change a contract

 Contract rules can be altered below the edit employee page.

 After you have selected ‘new’, the following screen will appear:

 You will then see a number of options appear.
 Depending on what you wish to change in the contract, you could change one or more of the following: